andre-st/dotfiles/README.md

 ## File-System

-All partitions are _dm-crypt/LUKS_ encrypted, with some partitions having different keys and only [opened when needed](slackware-2022/usr/local/bin/cryptopen).
+All partitions are _dm-crypt/LUKS_ encrypted.

+Before 2022, some partitions had different keys and were only [opened when needed](slackware-2022/usr/local/bin/cryptopen).
-The partition for my home directory and _/var_ have the same key as the root partition (put in _/etc/crypttab_ so that I only have to enter it once for all of them when booting).
+The partition for my home directory and _/var_ had the same key as the root partition (put in _/etc/crypttab_ so that I only had to enter it once for all of them when booting).

 Before UEFI _Secure Boot_,
 I protected the unencrypted boot partition (kernel, initrd, lilo)